carboxylman/stackdb/doc/user-guide.md

 There is no special configuration necessary to use this driver --- but you must ensure that the underlying base driver is configured with an OS personality!
 This currently happens automatically, and is assumed.

+(*However*, if you're trying to use the OS Process driver atop a Xen PV domain, you'll need to read the Xen driver section, particularly the part about the `--hypervisor-ignores-userspace-exceptions` option!

 ### PHP Driver ###